Tropical expansions and toric variety bundles: Introduction

 If the stratum $X_v$ is minimal, then $X_v^\circ=X_v$ and so $Y_v^\bullet=Y_v$.
 This is often the case in applications, e.g. over torus-fixed loci in the moduli space of expanded stable maps \cite{DhruvExpansions}.
 When $X_v$ is not minimal, Theorem~\ref{thm: Yvbullet introduction} instead gives a cut-and-paste description of $Y_v \to X_v$ as a stratified union of toric variety bundles (Remark~\ref{rmk: cut and paste}).

 Our second main result is a criterion determining when the above description extends to the entire component.
-This generalises a well-known criterion in toric geometry \cite[Theorem~3.3.19]{CLS}. \begin{customthm}{B}[Theorem~\ref{thm: Yv description}] The collapsing morphism $\rho_v \colon Y_v \to X_v$ is a toric variety bundle if and only if there is an isomorphism of cone complexes
+This generalises a well-known criterion in toric geometry \cite[Theorem~3.3.19]{CLS}. \begin{customthm}{B}[Theorem~\ref{thm: Yv description}] Let $\Upsilon/\omega_v$ and $\Sigma/\sigma_v$ be the tropicalisations of $Y_v$ and $X_v$ respectively, and let $\Phi_v \hookrightarrow \Upsilon/\omega_v$ be the fibre fan constructed in Definition~\ref{def: fibre fan}.
+The collapsing morphism $\rho_v \colon Y_v \to X_v$ is a toric variety bundle if there is an embedding of cone complexes